ErikVagil/ErikVagil/README.md

 ## 👨‍💻 About Me

 My name is Erik Vagil.
-I recently graduated with my BS in Computer Science from Brigham Young University in Provo, UT.
+I'm currently getting my Master's in Computer Science at the University of Illinois Urbana-Champaign, and I recently graduated with my BS in Computer Science from Brigham Young University in Provo, UT.

 ## 🦾 Skills